 Where the design community meets.

-Jackalope.io & The Brute Squad Joined about 7 years ago
+Jackalope.io & The Brute Squad Joined over 7 years ago

 I love inspecting the code.
 Insane that all this is coded and animated with SVGs.

 I recently left Stripe for Freshbooks(WePay) because of chargeback policies.
 Stripe will almost always side with the customer, and WePay will protect the seller.
 Nobody likes the fact that a customer can get frustrated/angry and easily get potentially months/years worth of product service refunded.

 What's your guys' policy on chargebacks?

 Flower one is cool.
 Hard to decide between that and classic since I don't know much about the company.
 I might say, classic if it's less of a tech company.
 The flower if it's a tech company.